-NOAA plans to include a lightning mapper as part of the GeoXO system, pending final program approval.
-The GeoXO Lightning Mapper (LMX) would be a single-channel, near-infrared optical detector used to detect, locate, and measure the intensity, duration, and extent of lightning flashes.
-LMX would continue critical observations provided by the GOES-R Series Geostationary Lightning Mapper (GLM) and potentially improve its resolution.
+NOAA plans to include a lightning mapper as part of the GeoXO system.
+The GeoXO Lightning Mapper (LMX) will be a single-channel, near-infrared optical detector used to detect, locate, and measure the intensity, duration, and extent of lightning flashes.
+LMX will continue critical observations provided by the GOES-R Series Geostationary Lightning Mapper (GLM) and potentially improve its resolution.
 Lightning mapping from geostationary orbit improves severe storm analysis and increases lead time to detect tornado formation.
 The GLM also improves lightning hazard detection, hurricane intensity prediction, wildfire detection and response, precipitation estimation, and aviation hazard mitigation.

 Improvements Over Current Capabilities

 Although the core capabilities would be similar for the GLM and LMX, several performance improvements are under consideration.
 These potential LMX improvements are motivated by current GLM users, and include finer spatial and temporal resolution, and an expanded field of view further north to include Alaska.
 Additional improvements would be realized through advancements in the technology being used to design and eventually build the LMX.
 One key difference would be the planned use of more modern CMOS (Complementary Metal-Oxide Semiconductor) imaging sensors rather than the CCD (Charge Coupled Device) sensors used on GLM.

 Benefits of a Geostationary Lightning Mapper

 LMX observations will continue the capabilities GLM offers by supporting persistent severe weather observations of the Western Hemisphere and providing essential forecast information for public safety and efficient economic activity across multiple sectors.
 During ground radar outages LMX, like GLM, will also provide crucial coverage acting as a substitute for any heavily damaged radar during disasters like hurricanes.